Distributed Quantum Approximate Optimization Algorithm on a Quantum-Centric Supercomputing Architecture: Methods

 \textbf {(3) Wave-Optics Simulation:} The optical properties of the approximated optimal material state obtained from DQAOA (in step 2) are evaluated to calculate a FOM.
 Here, we use TMM for evaluating the optical properties of the designed materials, but other types of simulation tools can be used for different purposes.

 The dataset is updated by adding the identified optimal binary state (from step 2) and the calculated FOM (from step 3).
 Iterating these processes improves the dataset quality, enabling FM to build a more reliable surrogate.
-Subsequently, DQAOA can discover a higher-quality data point, which leads to the convergence toward the optimal state in a global optimization space as iterations progress (see Fig. S7).
+Subsequently, DQAOA can discover a higher-quality data point, which leads to the convergence toward the optimal state in a global optimization space as iterations progress (see Fig. S10).
 DQAOA can select the same binary vector that was already identified in a previous optimization cycle.
-In this scenario, a randomly generated binary vector (i.e., random material structure) and its calculated FOM are added for updating the dataset instead of those obtained from DQAOA to avoid redundancy and increase diversity in the dataset (red dots in Figs. S7 and S9).
+In this scenario, a randomly generated binary vector (i.e., random material structure) and its calculated FOM are added for updating the dataset instead of those obtained from DQAOA to avoid redundancy and increase diversity in the dataset (red dots in Figs. S10 and S12).

 We first generate an initial dataset that includes 25 random photonic structures and their calculated FOMs, and start optimization with AL-DQAOA.
 Before training FM, we split a dataset into a training set and a test set in a 4:1 ratio.
 Random structures are increasingly added to the dataset, meaning that DQAOA identifies the repeated structures, when the convergence is almost reached.
-In addition, the convergence is usually achieved within several thousands of optimization cycles, depending on the problem sizes.
+Without this random structure insertion strategy, which prevents repeated structures from the dataset, the active learning process can easily become trapped in local optima, hindering convergence to high-quality optimization solutions \cite{kim2022high}.
+As shown in Fig. S9, removing random structure insertion leads to lower solution quality, evidenced by higher minimum FOMs.
+In addition, the convergence is usually achieved within several thousand optimization cycles, depending on the problem sizes.
 Upon reaching convergence, AL-DQAOA usually does not find higher-quality data points \cite{kim2022high, kim2024wide}.
 Therefore, we stop iterations upon satisfying preset thresholds to save computational costs: (1) 90 data out of the last 100 optimization cycles are from random structures, which indicates that the convergence is nearly achieved.
-(2) The number of optimization cycles reaches 3,000, 4,000, and 5,000 for 30-bit, 50-bit, and 100-bit problems, respectively.
+(2) The number of optimization cycles reaches 300, 3,000, 4,000, and 5,000 for 12-bit, 30-bit, 50-bit, and 100-bit problems, respectively, considering exponentially enlarging optimization spaces with the system size.
 Given these strategies and thresholds, we can successfully optimize material structures (in this study, spectral filters as examples), featuring significantly large optimization spaces up to $2^{100}$.

-\subsection{4.8 Optimal Design of Spectral Filters using AL-DQAOA}
+\subsection{Optimal Design of Spectral Filters using AL-DQAOA}